robertdebock/ansible-playbook-cloudtop/README.md

-# CloudTop - My desktop in the cloud.
+# CloudTop - My desktop in the cloud

 A repository to start and setup a "cloud desktop".
 Feature include:

 - Spinning up resources in DigitalOcean.
-- Exposing a DNS name using CloudFlare.
+- Exposing a DNS name using AWS Route53.
 - Installing ansible, atom, molecule, gnome.

 You can connect to the machine using RDP.